openpermissions/odrl-profile/README.md

 Shared Duty, default targets, assignee and assigner.
 ----------------------------------------------------

-Open Licensing allow to defined odrl:uty at the level of the policy.
+Open Permissions allow to defined odrl:uty at the level of the policy.
 Some of duties such as those related one off payments shall preferably be expressed at the level of the Policy.
 The duties expressed at the level of the policy apply to all the permission.